 This area includes dozens of diverse shops, bars and restaurants.
-Excellent sunbathing beach, you’ll also enjoy the food and drinks at one of the many bars and restaurants that are on the shores of this beach.
-You can partake in various activities such as parasailing, jet skiing, SUP, or just relaxing on the shore.
+Excellent sunbathing beach, you’ll also enjoy the food and drinks at one of the many bars and restaurants that line the shore.
+You can partake in various activities such as parasailing, jet-skiing, SUP, or just relaxing on the shore.

-Where is Playa Camarones
+Where is Camarones Beach (Playa Camarones)

-What to do at Playa Camarones Beach
+What to do at Camarones Beach

-Gastronomy is great at Camarones, the local food is well represented in this area, the popular palapas are quite close and you can enjoy a plate of shrimp or fish accompanied by a good drink, some popular restaurants on this beach are El Barracuda and Mango Beach Club.
+Gastronomy is great at Camarones, the local food is well represented in this area, the popular palapas are quite close and you can enjoy a plate of shrimp or fish accompanied by a good drink, some popular restaurants on this beach are El Barracuda and Mangos Beach Club.

 This beach is also a stronghold of the LGBT community, and in its calendar of events each year, a considerable number of meetings take place here, some of the parties and blowouts until the early hours.
-Other communities, such as the Expats, organize events in the nearby dining halls and some weekend barbecues on these shores.
+Other communities, such as the Expats, organize events in the nearby dining halls and some weekend barbecues on the shore.
 Camarones Beach is a meeting point for locals and foreigners alike.

 As I already mentioned, this beach offers several options for sports and leisure activities, such as Stand-up Paddle (SUP), jet ski, parasailing, boat or horse rides and many more options for those who are not satisfied with just sunbathing.